Parity Quantum Optimization: Encoding Constraints: Digital Quantum Computing

 \section{Digital Quantum Computing}

 In digital quantum computing, an initial state is transferred to a final state via unitary operations.
-In the quantum approximate optimization algorithm (QAOA) \cite{farhi2014quantum} these unitaries are constructed from the Hamiltonian encoding the optimization problem and a driver Hamiltonian, usually given by single body $\sigma^{(x)}$ terms.
-In our approach the unitaries are defined by their corresponding Hamiltonians from Eq.\eqref{eq:Ht} which also includes exchange terms (Eq.\eqref{eq:Hexchange}) as driver terms, for example
+In the quantum approximate optimization algorithm (QAOA)~\cite{farhi2014quantum} these unitaries are constructed from the Hamiltonian encoding the optimization problem and a driver Hamiltonian, usually given by single body $\sigma_x$ terms.
+In our approach the unitaries are defined by their corresponding Hamiltonians from Eq.~\eqref{eq:Ht} which also includes exchange terms [see Eq.~\eqref{eq:Hexchange}] as driver terms.
+For example, the local field term of the problem Hamiltonian given in Eq.~\eqref{eq:localH} corresponds to the unitary

 Each unitary contains a parameter (here $\alpha$) which is variationally updated in the QAOA.
-To be able to reach every state fulfilling the side conditions, the exchange term cannot be directly translated to a unitary, but has to be applied in a staggered way, e.g.
+To simplify the implementation of the unitary corresponding to $H_\textrm{exch.}$ and improve the flexibility of this approach, one can partition the exchange terms such that parts that share qubits are applied sequentially, e.g.,

-for a side condition between qubits $j$, $k$ and $l$.
-Applying the unitary corresponding to the complete side condition ($\delta=\epsilon$) would restrict one to reaching only states with symmetrically distributed excitations.
+for a side condition including qubits $j$, $k$ and $l$.
+Mixing operators similar to $U_\textrm{exch.}$ have also been investigated in Refs.~\cite{hadfield2019QAOA, cook2020quantum, qaoa_wang}, although in the context of purely linear side conditions on the logical qubits.
+In contrast to that, this method is applicable to more general side conditions.

+For the simulations presented here we use the partitioned unitary with a single parameter for the different parts (i.e., $\delta = \epsilon$ in Eq.~\eqref{qaoa_mixer_partitioned}, details on the parametrization can be found in Appendix~\ref{appendix_partitioning}).
 The final state for a QAOA sequence of length $p$ is then given by

-The initial state $\ket{\psi_0}$ has to be prepared in the side-condition-satisfying subspace, for example a specific computational basis state for the constrained qubits in $[C]$, and the equal superposition of all basis states for the unconstrained qubits in $[U]$.